interviews and lectures

 - Milton Brown

 Three interviews regarding the 50th anniversary of the Armory Show: including a 12 p. transcript, 1 cassette and 1 dup. cassette interview of Milton Brown and Marcel Duchamp conducted by Martha Deane in 1963 for the Martha Deane Show, which aired on WOR, New York, N.Y.; an 8 p. transcript, audio cassette and CD copy of an interview of Brown conducted by Duncan MacDonald for his show, 'Observation Point' on Station WNYC, New York NY, April 10, 1963; and an 8 p. transcript and audio cassette of an interview of Duchamp conducted in 1963 by Milton Brown for Channel 13, New York NY.
-The interviews are deposited in the Archives of American Art.
+The interviews are deposited in the Milton Brown Papers at the Archives of American Art.

 - Pierre Cabanne